kwakueshun/kwakueshun/README.md

 🇬🇭 Software Engineer living in Accra, Ghana.

-📱 When I’m not developing Apple platform apps, I build web and shell apps for fun.
-I am passionate about Open Source, soccer and music.
+📱 When I’m not developing for Apple platform apps, I build tooling and web apps.

-🌱 I’m currently learning SwiftUI & Combine, Typescript

-💬 Ask me about Swift, Objective-C, iOS, RxSwift, JS
+💬 Ask me about Swift, SwiftUI & Combine, Objective-C, iOS, Go & Typescript.